 The school pastoral system is divided into three sections:

-Miss Rachel Clark, head of Upper School
+Miss Rachael Clark, head of Upper School

 Mrs Louise Johnson, deputy head of Upper School

-Miss Arwen Hoskins, head of Lower School
+Miss Arwen Hoskins, head of Year 7

-Mr Patrick Barber, deputy head of Lower School
+Mr Patrick Barber, head of Year 8

 Links with primary schools are of paramount importance in terms of the initial induction of students into the secondary school environment.
 The head of lower school aims to visit the majority of students in their primary schools prior to a Welcome Evening and Induction Day in the summer term.